kmcalda/custom_module/README.md

 ##### 5. Look for the module named _"Custom Module"_ then install

-## Grabbing updated codes of the module from github
+## Grabbing updated codes of the module

 ##### 1. Make sure you are inside the module directory
 Example: ```cd /odoo/custom_addons/custom_module```